-In the current project, Dushirehamwe provides medical, psychosocial, socio-economic and legal support to survivors of sexualised gender-based violence and raises awareness in communities in Kayanza province.
+In the current project, Dushirehamwe provides medical, psychosocial, socio-economic and legal support to survivors of sexualised gender-based violence in Bujumbura province.

 Ensemble pour la Promotion de la Femme et Famille (EPF) promotes women's and children's rights and the improvement of social, health and economic conditions in the living environment of women and children.
 They are part of a campaign against illegal court fees in South Kivu and organise advocacy activities with 15 allied local women's rights organisations to implement the national strategy TOLERANCE ZERO against violence against women.
 EPF is a member of the network Directorate of Women's Organisations for Peace Action (DIOFAP) in DR Congo.

 Read more about EPF

 Focus in the cooperation of EPF with medica mondiale

 EPF provides medical, psychosocial, socio-economic and legal support to survivors of sexualised gender-based violence.
 Focus is on raising awareness in communities and accompanying regional advocacy campaigns.
 Women and girls in South Kivu, Fizi region, are to be strengthened in their self-help capacities.